Alejogb1/job-board/blog-data/how-do-i-retrieve-traits-of-an-nft-from-opensea-using-javascript.md

 id: "how-do-i-retrieve-traits-of-an-nft-from-opensea-using-javascript"
 ---

-Let's tackle this one.
-I remember a project a few years back where we were building an aggregator for various NFT marketplaces, and getting trait data from OpenSea proved to be... *interesting*, shall we say.
+one.
+I remember a project a few years back where we were building an aggregator for various NFT marketplaces, and getting trait data from OpenSea proved to be... _interesting_, shall we say.
 It's not always as straightforward as one might initially expect, and the nuances of their api, while generally robust, require a considered approach.

-The core challenge lies in understanding that OpenSea doesn't directly expose a single endpoint where you can retrieve *all* traits of an nft from a single call using only its contract address and token id.
+The core challenge lies in understanding that OpenSea doesn't directly expose a single endpoint where you can retrieve _all_ traits of an nft from a single call using only its contract address and token id.
 Instead, you usually need to navigate several layers to piece together the complete picture.
 My experience highlighted that a combination of their 'assets' endpoint and careful data manipulation is the most effective strategy.
 Let's delve into the specifics.

 The initial step revolves around querying the `/assets` endpoint.
 This is where we start.
 This particular endpoint can fetch data on multiple nfts simultaneously, which is great for efficiency but needs to be properly structured for single-nft cases.
 Now, the payload we're interested in contains a lot of information, but the 'traits' property nestled within each asset is key.
 However, a critical point to observe is that the ‘traits’ data is not universally present.
 For some nfts, particularly those on less active collections, this data might be absent.
 Therefore, it’s crucial to handle these edge cases gracefully.